 When drying herbs that are harvested by cutting the stalks in the garden, like mint, lemon balm, and golden rod, tie them together and hang on a hook in an airy room.
 Keep them out of direct sunlight.
 This works best if you live where the humidity is low.
 The drying time can be hastened by increasing airflow with a ceiling fan, but this isn’t necessary.

 Gather the herbs in bunches about the thickness of the circle of your thumb and forefinger.
 While some people tie their herbs with string, I’ve found that the herbs shrink as they dry.
-When they shrink the string becomes loose and the herbs fall from their hook, as they come out of the bunch.
+When they shrink the string becomes loose and the bunches can lose stems, or they can fall from their hook, as they come out of the bunch.
 I use an elastic band to bundle my herbs for drying.
 As the herbs shrink the elastic band tightens, keeping them in bunches.

-Once you’ve twisted the elastic band around the herbs you can use the elastic band to tie over a hook or nail in the room where you dry your herbs.
+Once you’ve twisted the elastic band around the herbs you can use the elastic band to tie over a hook or nail in the room where you dry them.

-If you dry a lot of herbs, consider adding coat hooks or other spots on the walls in the room that you dry your herbs in.
+If you dry a lot of herbs, consider adding coat hooks or other spots on the walls in the room that you dry them in.

 Herbs are dry when the leaves and the stem are crumbly.
 Don’t be fooled by stopping the drying process when the stem is still pliable.
-Your herbs won’t be dry enough for storage.
+Your herbs won’t be dry enough for storage and can mold.

 When the herbs are dry, remove the leaves from the stems and store in a glass jar with a tight fitting lid.
 I do this over a baking sheet so that any pieces that shatter and fall are caught on the baking sheet.
 These can be gathered into the jar without waste.